 10 quirky things you might not know about Toronto

 Every city has features that remain obscure.
-Be it lost subway stations, hidden passageways or bits of history that still shape our current streetscape, there are "secrets" lurking all across our urban milieu.
-Many of these hidden places have been documented by explorers of abandonments and other sites that don't welcome public access, but there are also quirky aspects of our city that sit out in the open, hiding in plain view.
-Here's a list of 10 features of the Toronto landscape that are as fascinating as they are little known.
-Please add your local lore to the comments section below.
+Be it lost subway stations, hidden passageways, or bits of little known history that still shape our street grid, there are "secrets" lurking all across our urban milieu.
+Some of these are even wide out in the open, hiding in plain view as it were.

-That quaint-looking house with the high fence in the back and no mailbox, yeah that's not really a house (see lead image).
+That quaint-looking house with the high fence in the back and no mailbox, yeah that's not really a house.
 Scattered across Toronto, there's a host of hidden transformers, many of which are located in nondescript residential houses.